-If you’re searching for a smart bulb that can enhance your daily routine, you can’t go wrong with either the Philips Hue or the LIFX Smart LED bulb.
+If you’re searching for a smart led light bulb that can enhance your daily routine, you can’t go wrong with either the Philips Hue or the LIFX Smart LED bulb.
 However, there are some differences to keep in mind.

 The Philips Hue app enables more functionality and creativity than does the LIFX app, even the most recent version.
-While the LIFX Smart LED bulb is WiFi-ready, you’ll need to connect your Philips Hue lighting system with the help of a separate hub.
+While the LIFX Smart LED bulb is WiFi-ready, you’ll need to connect your Philips Hue lighting system with the help of a separate smart hub.